 Management of ill persons, contact tracing and monitoring

 The district requires students, faculty, or staff members who develop COVID-19 symptoms during the school day to report to the nurse’s office.
 If there are several students waiting to see the school nurse, students must wait at least 6 feet apart.
 The district has designated areas to separate individuals with symptoms of COVID- 19 from others until they can go home or to a healthcare facility, depending on severity of illness.
-One area will be used to treat injuries, provide medications or nursing treatments, and the other area will be used for assessing and caring for ill students and staff.
-Both areas will be supervised by an adult and have easy access to a bathroom and sink with hand hygiene supplies.
+One area is used to treat injuries, provide medications or nursing treatments, and the other area is used for assessing and caring for ill students and staff.
+Both areas are supervised by an adult and have easy access to a bathroom and sink with hand hygiene supplies.

-COVID symptoms isolation areas and the treatment/medication areas for each building are being determined.
+COVID symptoms isolation areas and the treatment/medication areas for each building are in use.

 PPE requirements for school health office staff caring for sick individuals includes both standard and transmission-based precautions.
-In areas with moderate to substantial community transmission, eye protection (e.g., goggles or face shield) should be added.
-When caring for a suspect or confirmed individual with COVID-19, gloves, a gown, eye protection, and a fit-tested N-95 respirator will be used, if available.
-If an N-95 respirator is not available, a surgical face mask and face shield will be used.
+In areas with moderate to substantial community transmission, eye protection (e.g., goggles or face shield) is added.
+When caring for a suspect or confirmed individual with COVID-19, gloves, a gown, eye protection, and a fit-tested N-95 respirator are used, if available.
+If an N-95 respirator is not available, a surgical face mask and face shield is used.

-School health office cleaning will occur after each use of cots, bathrooms, and health office equipment (e.g., blood pressure cuffs, otoscopes, stethoscopes).
-Health office equipment will be cleaned following manufacturer’s directions.
+School health office cleaning occurs after each use of cots, bathrooms, and health office equipment (e.g., blood pressure cuffs, otoscopes, stethoscopes).
+Health office equipment are cleaned following manufacturer’s directions.

-Disposable items will be used as much as possible (e.g., disposable pillow protectors, disposable thermometers, disposable thermometer sheaths or probes, disposable otoscope specula).
+Disposable items are used as much as possible (e.g., disposable pillow protectors, disposable thermometers, disposable thermometer sheaths or probes, disposable otoscope specula).